All I Want for Christmas Is You

-"All I Want for Christmas Is You" is a song by American singer Mariah Carey from her fourth studio album and first holiday album, Merry Christmas (1994).
-Written and produced by Carey and Walter Afanasieff, the song was released as the lead single from the album on October 29, 1994 by Columbia Records.
+"All I Want for Christmas Is You" is a song by American singer-songwriter Mariah Carey from her fourth studio album and first holiday album, Merry Christmas (1994).
+She wrote and produced the song with Walter Afanasieff.
+It was released as the lead single from the album on October 29, 1994, by Columbia Records.
 The track is an uptempo love song that includes bell chimes, backing vocals, and synthesizers.
-The song has become a Christmas standard and continues to surge in popularity each holiday season.
+It has received critical acclaim, with The New Yorker describing it as "one of the few worthy modern additions to the holiday canon".
+The song has become a Christmas standard, with a significant rise in popularity every December.